Ramen Noodle Stir Fry

 Stir fry for 2-3 minutes until crisp tender.

-By now the ramen noodles should be done, so drain and add those to the skillet, as well as the mostly cooked beef, and the reserved sauce from earlier:
+By now the ramen noodles should be done, so drain and add the partially cooked noodles to the skillet, as well as the mostly cooked beef, and the reserved sauce from earlier:

 Toss everything around in the skillet for 2 minutes, until the beef is fully cooked and the noodles are evenly coated with sauce: